NCP chairman Sulaiman Kabba Koroma speaks

 Ladies and Gentlemen,

 The National Commission for Privatization (NCP) is proud to be part of this process – a process that seeks to strengthen the institutional capacity of the Guma Valley Water Company which is one of the parastatals listed under the first schedule of the NCP Act of 2002 and supported by the Guma Act of 2017 as amended.
-Invariably, the process compliments ongoing reforms at Guma Valley Water Company spearheaded by the National Commission of Privatization.
+Invariably, the process complements ongoing reforms at Guma Valley Water Company spearheaded by the National Commission of Privatization.

 The NCP Act of 2002 entrusts the Commission with the mandate to reform public enterprises.
 The Guma Act of 2017 invariably makes provision for the Commission to recommend and institute good corporate governance and create the structures for enhanced management efficiency.
 The Commission is working with the office of the President to reconstitute the corporate governance structures by aligning the Board of Directors in accordance with the new Act.
 Against this backdrop, a Managing Director has been appointed.
 The Commission in collaboration with the Board of Directors will align the company under four directorates namely; Water and Technical Services, Commercial, Corporate Services and Finance and Administration.

 The Commission recognizes the tremendous support and contribution the MCCU and MCC team are putting in place to ensure that we have a holistic approach towards addressing our perennial water problems.
-The water sector in our country, and Guma in particular is plagued by a myriad of challenges ranging from and aged infrastructure, limited dam capacity, deforestation and encroachment on Guma catchment areas, the need for human capacity enhancement, limited investment in much needed network upgrade and expansion to meet the growing population and demand.
+The water sector in our country, and Guma in particular, is plagued by a myriad of challenges ranging from aged infrastructure, limited dam capacity, deforestation and encroachment on Guma catchment areas, the need for human capacity enhancement, limited investment in much needed network upgrade and expansion to meet the growing population and demand.

 Guma Valley Water Company is the major provider of water services in Freetown and its environs, therefore, institutional strengthening of the company could only mean that citizens will have access to this priceless commodity through reliable, quality and timely responses to customer demands.